Career

 The Principal IC Playbook Nobody Shares With You

 Reaching principal is the first rung of a new ladder, not the last rung of the old one.
-Here is what nobody told me about the ownership-autonomy paradox, how leverage actually works at this level, and the charter model I wish I had from day one.
+What nobody told me about the ownership-autonomy paradox, how leverage works at this level, and the charter model I wish I'd had from day one.

 The Three Things Exceptional Engineering Leaders Do (And the One They Stop Doing)

-Most engineering leaders excel at one of three pillars — providing direction, removing obstacles, or foreseeing change — and quietly fail at the other two.
-After 12 years and more management mistakes than I care to count, here's what I've learned about building strength across all three.
+Most engineering leaders excel at one of three pillars and quietly fail at the other two.
+The three are: providing direction, removing obstacles, foreseeing change.
+What it takes to build strength across all three.

 Three Ways to Know If Your Career Is Actually Growing

-Normal career metrics — title, pay, team size — tell you how you're doing relative to others.
+Normal career metrics: title, pay, team size.
+They tell you how you're doing relative to others.
 They don't tell you whether you're growing.
-Here are three that do.
+Three metrics that do.

 Time vs. Timing: The Career Framework I Wish I Had Earlier